wandb/docs/docs/guides/launch/run-agent.md

 ### Execute the run

 The launch agent will execute the run in the container image that was built in the previous step or specified in the job.
 How the agent executes the run depends on the type of queue the job was in.

 For example, if the job was in a Docker queue, the agent will execute the run locally with the `docker run` command.
-If the job was in a Kubernetes queue, the agent will execute the run on a k8s cluster as a [k8s Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) via the k8s API.
+If the job was in a Kubernetes queue, the agent will execute the run on a Kubernetes cluster as a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) via the Kubernetes API.

 ## Agent configuration